Restoring TeamCity Data from Backup

 A newer version of TeamCity can be used to restore the backup created with any previous TeamCity version (provided that the TeamCity version is later than 6.0).

-During restoration of a large database you might want to configure database-specific settings to make the bulk data changes faster (like setting SQL Server "Recovery Model" to "Simple").
+During the restoration of a large database, you might want to configure database-specific settings to make bulk data changes faster (like setting SQL Server "Recovery Model" to "Simple").
 Consult your DBA for more details.

 system/artifacts is that files created by older TeamCity versions can be read by newer versions, but not necessarily vice versa.